 - 1 garlic clove crushed

 - Chop the chicken wings at the joint.
 Lay the pieces on a plate and pat them dry with paper towel.
-Place in the fridge, uncovered, for at least a couple of hours to dry out.
+Place in the fridge, uncovered, for at least a couple of hours or overnight to dry out.

 - Take the wings out of the fridge and toss with the salt and baking powder.
 Give them a good mix around to make sure they are all coated.

 - While the wings are cooking, put the ingredients for the sauce in small saucepan.
 Bring to a simmer over low-medium heat and simmer for 10 mins stirring until reduced a little.

 - When chicken wings are cooked and crispy pour them and the sauce into a large bowl and use tongs to turn and coat well.

 - Line the same baking tray with a new sheet of foil.
 Lay chicken wings out again and place back in oven for 5 mins.